 How old is America, and How old is the USA?

-The history of the United States of America and America are the same.
+The history of the United States of America and America is the same.
 The history of the US can be traced back to the prehistory of the Native Americans.
 The current-day population of America arrived in the early 17th century.
 The French and Spanish formed small settlements along the Mississippi River, in Florida, the Gulf Coast, and in the southwest.
 Most of the early settlers were from the UK.

 Most of the early settlers were farmers, and gradually many industries were formed.
 Cities began to be established on the coast, and trade began to grow.
 The colonies that eventually formed the United States were settled in 1732 and by 1770 all the 13 British colonies had a population of over 2.1 million.